ltw35/Microplastics-methods-metaanalysis/README.md

 Number of rows:

 **Variable list**<br>
+* Omit: 0 if entry complete enough and used in analysis, x or ? if entry is incomplete or does not meet literature inclusion criteria for analysis
 * Author_date: First author & date of study
 * doi: DOI link to the row's study
 * earliestyear_sampled: For studies that provide dates for when samples are collected, this column includes the year when first samples of the study were collected.
 For studies where sampling dates could not be found, this lack of data is designated by "nd".